Former Argentina star Diego Maradona hospitalised with stomach bleed | Goal.com

 🚨MARADONA INTERNADO.
 Le descubrieron un sangrado estomacal y será sometido a una endoscopia en la clínica Olivos.
 Se estaba haciendo un chequeo para volver a Mexico.
 Está con @gianmaradona, @JanitaMaradona y @DiegoMaradonaJr. — JORGE RIAL (@rialjorge) January 4, 2019

-This is not Maradona's health has been a cause for concern.
+This is not the first time Maradona's health has been a cause for concern.
 Just last summer he was rushed to hospital after Argentina's 2-1 victory against Nigeria in the World Cup.

 He has also used a walking stick for most of this season due to arthritis in both knees.